theNimbleDev/oyeyemi-deborah-portfolio/README.md

 ```

 **6. Create a Pull Request:**
-Go to the Cleanaid-app repository on GitHub.
+Go to the oyeyemi-deborah-portfolio repository on GitHub.
 You should see a prompt to create a Pull Request for your newly pushed branch.
 Click on it.

 **7. Fill out the Pull Request template:**
 Carefully fill out the PR template with all the required information.
 This includes: